Why Gating Content With Social Media is Near an End.

-For instance, I personally gated certain ebooks and other value-add content by having the web visitor simply enter their name and email address.
+For instance, I gave certain ebooks and other value-add content by having the web visitor enter their name and email address.

 Why did I implement a gated content strategy?

-I did so for the sole sake of increasing my newsletter mailing list so that when I do have paid content to promote, then I’ll have developed a list of subscribers to send to.
+I did so to increase my newsletter mailing list so that when I do have paid content to promote, I’ll have developed a list of subscribers to send to.

-This method in which I use gated content has been used time and time again,and by many.
+This method in which I use gated content has been used time and time again by many.

 As of recent, there are many website owners that are forcing users to view gated content via paying with social media interaction.
 Yes, paywalls have even made their way into social media.

-There are a wide number of wordpress plugins and open market services geared at helping website owners generate more traffic and engagement using paywalls.
+Many WordPress plugins and open market services are geared at helping website owners generate more traffic and engagement using paywalls.

 One upside to gating content using social media is driving not only increased website traffic and higher conversions, but this method has become a game changer for link building.

-Gating content has become the tool of choice to sparingly use for small business owners looking to build their link profiles rapidly, increase search rankings and do so in a search-safe way.
+Gating content has become the tool of choice sparingly used for small business owners looking to build their link profiles rapidly, increase search rankings, and do so in a search-safe way.

 And it goes without saying, but not every page or post of your website deserves to be gated.
 You should save and use gated content only for content that is epic.
 And by epic, I’m referring to content that you can’t find anywhere else on the web.

 That means don’t gate content that you can find elsewhere on the web.
-Visitors don’t like the bait-and-switch play on their emotions, and will make you pay more than you care too should you toy with them.
+Visitors don’t like the bait-and-switch play on their emotions and will make you pay more than you care to should you toy with them.

-The uspide to this method is that your content will gain greater exposure to that visitors’ social media connections and network.
+The upside to this method is that your content will gain greater exposure to that visitors’ social media connections and network.

 Another interesting fact is that gating content and selling users short will also negatively impact your website’s bounce rate and search rankings.

-If a user clicks away to another website and on on views the content for a short period of time, meaning meer seconds, search engines take note and classify this as a less than user experience.
+If a user clicks away to another website and views the content for a short period of time, meaning mere seconds, search engines take note and classify this as a less-than-user experience.